mviskovic/SigurnaNarudzba/ReadMe.txt

 -install ganache

--start ganache copy private key of the account you wanna interact with
+-start ganache, copy private key of the account you wanna interact with

 -start MetaMask